Donahue Fitzgerald is constantly inspired by the amazing nonprofit organizations and community movements in the Bay Area.

 We are surrounded by wonderful nonprofits working hard to create opportunities, facilitate growth, and bring together the Bay Area’s diverse communities.

-Our attorneys are also aware that nonprofit organizations must navigate unique legal challenges that apply only to nonprofit organizations, including unique legal needs relating to tax and governance regulations.
+Our nonprofit attorneys are also aware that nonprofit organizations must navigate unique legal challenges that apply only to nonprofit organizations, including unique legal needs relating to tax and governance regulations.
 Yet, they must also tackle legal issues that all organizations face, such as employment, intellectual property, real estate, and litigation issues.

 Regardless of your organization’s size, whether a start-up, an educational institution, an arts collective, or a multimillion dollar foundation, it is critical that your organization has the legal advice and know how to ensure that it can further its meaningful and important purpose while also meeting its legal obligations and protecting itself.